Hermann Lotze: Biography

 He attended the University of Leipzig as a student of philosophy and natural sciences, but entered officially as a student of medicine when he was seventeen.
 Lotze's early studies were mostly governed by two distinct interests: the first was scientific, based upon mathematical and physical studies under the guidance of E. H. Weber, Alfred Wilhelm Volkmann, and Gustav Fechner.
 The other was his aesthetic and artistic interest, which was developed under the care of the speculative theist Christian Hermann Weisse.
 Weisse also influenced his later anti-psychologistic approach to the historiography of philosophy.
 He was attracted both by science and by the German idealism of Johann Gottlieb Fichte, Friedrich Wilhelm Joseph Schelling and Georg Wilhelm Friedrich Hegel.

-Lotze's first work was his dissertation De futurae biologiae principibus philosophicis, with which he gained in July 1838 the degree of doctor of medicine.
-In 1840 he gained the degree of doctor of philosophy with his dissertation De summis continuorum.
+Lotze's first work was his dissertation De futurae biologiae principibus philosophicis, with which he earned in July 1838 the degree of doctor of medicine.
+In 1840, he earned the degree of doctor of philosophy with his dissertation De summis continuorum.
 He laid the foundation of his philosophical system in his Metaphysik (Leipzig, 1841) and his Logik (1843), short books published while still a junior lecturer at Leipzig University, whence he moved to Göttingen, succeeding Johann Friedrich Herbart in the chair of philosophy.

 His two early books remained unnoticed by the reading public.
 He first became known to a larger circle through a series of works which aimed at establishing the study of both the physical and mental phenomena of the human organism.
 He applied the same general principles which had been adopted in the investigation of inorganic phenomena.
 These later works considered the human organism in its normal and diseased states.
 They included his Allgemeine Pathologie und Therapie als mechanische Naturwissenschaften (1842, 2nd ed., 1848), the articles "Lebenskraft" (1843) and "Seele und Seelenleben" (1846) in Rudolf Wagner's Handwörterbuch der Physiologie, his Allgemeine Physiologie des Körperlichen Lebens (1851), and his Medizinische Psychologie oder Physiologie der Seele (1852).